-Cecil College has four locations: the North East campus, Elkton Station, the Family Education Center, and the Bainbridge campus in Port Deposit.
+Cecil College's locations include the North East campus, Elkton Station, the Family Education Center, and the Perryville Outlet Center.

-The North East campus is the location of the Mid-Atlantic Transportation and Logistics Institute, the Milburn Stone Memorial Theatre and Gallery, the Cecil County Veterans Memorial Library, the Physical Education Activities Building, the Arts and Sciences Building and the Technology Center.
+The North East campus is the location of the Mid-Atlantic Transportation and Logistics Institute, the Milburn Stone Theatre and Gallery, the Cecil County Veterans Memorial Library, the Physical Education Complex, the Arts and Sciences Building, and the Technology Center.